-Therefore, a hole is drilled in the top of the metal tube that is larger than the head of the screw, so that the head of the screw is recessed into the metal tube.
+Therefore, I drilled a hole in the top of the metal tube that is larger than the head of the screw, so that the head of the screw was below the surface of the metal tube.

-Because the wood would not bend sideways when pressure was placed on the circular saw while cutting, the wood was glued to the metal tube with epoxy glue.
+Because the wood would not bend sideways when pressure will be placed on the circular saw while cutting, I glued the wood to the metal tube with epoxy glue.
 This epoxy glue is a good glue to bond two different materials like metal and wood.

-Where these boards touch the wood at the base of the jig, wood glue and brad nails were used to make a sturdy connection.
+Where these boards touch the wood at the base of the jig, I have used wood glue and brad nails to make a sturdy connection.

 Don’t just use any wood glue for your projects!

-I made the button that clamped the adjustable fence on the DIY circular saw crosscut guide base, I made a knob myself with my star knob jig on my drill press.
+To clamp the adjustable fence on the DIY circular saw crosscut guide base, I made a knob myself with my star knob jig on my drill press.

-If you want to make this jig too, you can learn all about this star knob jig, and you can download the free plans in my blog, discover the 5 best woodworking jigs I made in the past year.
+If you want to make this jig too, you can learn all about this star knob jig, and you can download the free plans to build this jig in my blog.

 Step 3 | Setting the crosscut jig

-I marked these two most used corners with a pencil.
+I marked these two most used angles with a pencil.